 Item Requirement Where Addressed 3(1) An application for a safety zone notice must describe, by way of a map - (a) The place where the relevant renewable energy installation is to be, or is being, constructed, extended, operated or decommissioned.
 See Section 3. (b) The waters in relation to which any declaration applied for will establish a safety zone.
 See Section 3.
-3(2) The application must also - (a) Describe the other provisions the application asks to be included in the notice applied for; and The safety zones applied for are presented in Section 1.2, with additional details of relevance given in Section 8. (b) Include such other information as may be prescribed by regulations made by the appropriate minister 2 .
+3(2) The application must also - (a) Describe the other provisions the application asks to be included in the notice applied for; and The safety zones applied for are presented in Section 1.2, with additional details of relevance given in Section 8. (b) Include such other information as may be prescribed by regulations made by the appropriate minister .
 This application contains all information required.
 3(3) An application is not allowed to be made orally.
 This document constitutes a written application to Marine Scotland.

-Table 2-1 Energy Act 2004 Schedule 16 Applications and proposals for notices under section 95 10010 2 2 Energy for 200 i benediale 20 i ppinedilono and proposale for methods and beetion be
+Table 2-1 Energy Act 2004 Schedule 16 Applications and proposals for notices under section 95

-2 Application made to Marine Scotland as required.
+&lt;sup>2 Application made to Marine Scotland as required.

-Table 2-2 Compliance with the Electricity Regulations 2007
+Table 2-2 Compliance with the Electricity Regulations 2007 ----------- -- --

 Item Requirement Where Addressed 3.
-An application for the declaration under section 95(2) of a safety zone must include the following information (in addition to that required by paragraph 3(1) and 3(2)(a) of Schedule 16)- (a) In relation to any proposed or existing relevant renewable energy (i) A description of the installation and its proposed or existing location and dimensions (including an explanation of how much of it is (or is expected to be) visible above the water line and how much below it), supported by drawings.
-The project description is presented in Section 3, which includes a schematic relative to the waterline. installation - (ii) A description of how the installation operates (or is to operate).
+An application for the declaration under section 95(2) of a safety zone must include the following information (in addition to that required by paragraph 3(1) and 3(2)(a) of Schedule 16)- (a) In relation to any proposed or existing (i) A description of the installation and its proposed or existing location and dimensions (including an explanation of how much of it is (or is expected to be) visible above the water line and how much below it), supported by drawings.
+The project description is presented in Section 3, which includes a schematic relative to the waterline. relevant renewable energy installation - (ii) A description of how the installation operates (or is to operate).
 An overview of the construction phase is provided in Section 5.
 An overview of the operational phase is then given in Section 8.2. (iii) A description of the location (or proposed location) of- Subsea cables are presented in Section 4.3. (aa) Any electric line used (or proposed to be used) for the conveyance of electricity to or from the installation; and (bb) Any connection to such an electric line. (iv) A description of the location (or proposed location) of any offshore sub-station housing connection equipment.
-The locations of the OSPs are provided in Section 3.2.
-Further details of relevance are then given in Section 4.1. (v) Where the zone is sought in respect of more than one relevant renewable energy installation, the proposed or existing distances between such installations.
-Section 3.2 presents the locations of the OSPs relative to the Seagreen site. (vi) Details of any navigational marking that has been specified for use with an installation of the description in question by a general lighthouse authority.
-A summary of lighting and marking is provided in Section 6. (i) Whether the zone relates to the construction, extension, operation As per Section 1.2, this application covers the construction and
+The locations of the WTGs and OSPs are provided in Section 3.2. (v) Where the zone is sought in respect of more than one relevant renewable energy installation, the proposed or existing distances between such installations.
+Section 3.2 presents the locations of the WTGs relative to the Seagreen site, and includes a description of minimum spacing. (vi) Details of any navigational marking that has been specified for use with an installation of the description in question by a general lighthouse authority.
+A summary of lighting and marking is provided in Section 6.